twirle/audiolibrary/README.md

 ## audiolibrary

-Web application to manage and and build (not play) your playlists.
+Web application to manage and and build your playlists.
 Recursively searches and reads your audio files from a targeted folder(s), retrieving metadata for display in a layout similar to iTunes.
 Allows for drag and drop into playlist which then saves into .fpl or .m3u8 playlists files for your media player.

-Planning to port to Electron to allow for direct access to local audio files without browser limitation.
+Planning to port to Electron to allow for direct access to local audio files without address.

 ### Current Features

-Typical media library manager things:

-- **full listing of tracks in folder(s):** view all your tracks
+- **full listing of tracks in source directory**
+  - change source directory in settings page (requires copy paste of current directory for now)
-- **artist search:** searchbar for artists;
+- **track/album/artist search:** alt+k for searchbar;
-- **artist + album page:** filter albums by artists
+- **artist + album page:**
   - **album information:** view album art, album title, artist, year, genre, and total album runtime
+  - **artist filter** search specifically for an artist and display all albums from that artist

 ### Stack